Ericsson/dataplanebook/src/glossary.rst

       systems kernels, but unusual in user space applications, since they are not :term:`preemption safe <preemption safety>`.

+   SR-IOV
+      Single Root I/O virtualization (SR-IOV) is PCI Express (PCIe) virtualization standard.

+      With SR-IOV, the PCIe device is split into a physical function (PF) and a number of virtual functions (VFs).

+      The PF is primarily used for adminstrative tasks.
+A VF is used to access the actual PCIe device function (e.g., sending and receiving packets, in case of a PCIe :term:`NIC`).

+      The PF is usually kept by the host, while the VFs are handed out to virtual machines or containers.

+      The concept of a PFs and VFs are often used in situations, for non-PCIe devices, where "full" PCIe is not used (e.g, only PCI-like device enumeration), or not at all.

+      The PF/VF division also reflects on the driver structure, where one driver is responsible for the PF, and another for the VFs.
+      Often, the PF driver resides in the kernel, while the VF driver may be either in userspace (e.g., in DPDK), or in the kernel.

    SSH
       Secure Shell (SSH) is a protocol for remote shell access and command execution.
 It may also be used as a secure transport